Folkwise-io/MintbeanPlatformV3-frontend/docs/README.md

 Make sure the backend server and postgres is also working in separate tabs (see backend repo for instructions).

+### Environment variables

+Create a `.env` file in the project root.
+Add environment variable keys and values.
+Copy keys `.env.sample` and populate with actual values.

+Note: you can access environment variables in frontend with `process.env.VAR_NAME`

 ### Error handling

 Graphql is unlike REST in that you have great freedom in querying what you want from a single endpoint.